 This is in no way a complete or thorough guide!
 Check any guidebook or talk with locals for more information and suggestions.
-Bring US dollars to pay for entrance to the national parks.
+Only the Masai Mara National park accepts cash dollars; other national parks and most tourist areas accept credit card only so recommend you bring no more than \$250 USD that will cover a safari to the Masai Mara and emergencies.